Policing and Crime Prevention

 Cold Calls from Alarm Companies

-As at November 2014 the police are reporting a rise in the number of unsolicited sales calls, both on the doorstep and by telephone calls, especially to the elderly, to sell alarm systems.
+The police reported a rise in the number of unsolicited sales calls, both on the doorstep and by telephone calls, especially to the elderly, to sell alarm systems.
 These companies quite often make false claims and can be aggressive in their sales pitch.

 We are advised to consider the following points: